the-tatanka/security/devsecops/static_application_securtiy_testing.md

 1. Enable code scanning in your repository.

-2. Creat a new workflow named "semgrep.yml" in your ".github/workflows" directory.
+2. Create a new workflow named "semgrep.yml" in your ".github/workflows" directory.

 3. Paste the example Semgrep action below.